Infrastructure

 Regional Performance

-The regional average PCI score held steady at 67 in 2018, with roads in the region rated as fair overall.
+The regional average PCI score held steady at 67 in 2024, with roads in the region rated as “fair” overall.

-Regionwide, street pavement conditions generally have been stable since 2003, the first year data were collected.
-Since then, the average PCI score in the Bay Area has ranged from 63 to 67, putting our local streets and roads in “fair” condition.
+Regionwide, street pavement conditions have generally remained relatively stable from 2014 to 2024, with a consistent PCI score of 66-67 throughout this period.
 While local governments continue to work to improve their pavement condition, aging infrastructure remains a challenge for the region.

-While pavement conditions across the region largely have been stable in recent years, performance gains are more evident at the county level.
-San Francisco and Marin counties had the biggest improvements in PCI from 2010 to 2018, gaining eight and six points, respectively.
-Notably, after three years in which pavement condition in all counties either improved or held steady, Napa and Sonoma counties experienced one point declines in PCI in 2018.
-Whether due to direct damage or lack of investment, this decline may be linked to the October 2017 North Bay wildfires.
+While pavement conditions across the region largely have been stable over the years, performance gains are more evident at the county level.
+San Francisco and Santa Clara counties had the biggest improvements in PCI from 2014 to 2024, gaining nine and four points, respectively.
+The pavement condition in many counties remained relatively stable during this period, changing by three points or fewer.
+However, in Napa County, PCI declined by four points.

 Historical Trend for Street Pavement Condition